 five-year NASA investigation into the climate impacts of Southern Africa’s BB aerosols (Redemann et al. 2021).
 The southern African continent accounts for almost one third of the Earth’s BB emissions, with burned areas in southern Africa increasing even with the decreasing trend in global (Andela et al. 2017; Redemann et al. 2021).
-BB aerosol emissions from southern Africa are routinely transported west off the continent, and over one of the world’s three semi-permanent marine stratocumulus (Sc) cloud decks.
+BB aerosol emissions from southern Africa are routinely transported west off the continent and over one of the world’s three semi-permanent marine stratocumulus (Sc) cloud decks.
 These regions, in which the annual mean Sc cloud cover is between 40-60%, reside in the subtropical eastern oceans, roughly 5-10° longitude to the west of North America, South America, and Africa (Wood 2012).
 The abundance of BB aerosols, Sc cloud coverage, and limited previous in-situ observational experiments made the southeast Atlantic region advantageous to investigate aerosol-cloud interactions.
 Three separate field experiments were conducted off the coast of Africa, utilizing the NASA P-3 aircraft in September 2016, August 2017, and October 2018.
 The University of North Dakota (UND), in coordination with the Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO), the University of Oklahoma (OU) and University of Illinois at Urbana-Champaign (UIUC), integrated and operated a suite of in-situ cloud microphysical instrumentation into the NASA P-3 aircraft.
-The research objectives of this group were to investigate the impact of aerosols on cloud properties and precipitation, primarily the aerosol indirect effect, due to remaining questions on the role of aerosols in precipitation suppression and Sc lifetime (Albrecht 1989; Twohy et al. 2005; Lohmann and Feichter 2005, Fan et al. 2016).
+The research objectives of this group were to investigate the impact of aerosols on cloud properties and precipitation, primarily the aerosol indirect effect in precipitation suppression and cloud lifetime (Albrecht 1989; Twohy et al. 2005; Lohmann and Feichter 2005, Fan et al. 2016).
 To investigate these microphysical interactions on the macrophysical properties of Sc, accurate environmental and cloud in-situ measurements are needed.
-However, during the course of the ORACLES campaigns, questions were raised about the validity of the observations due to the mounting location of instruments with respect to the aircraft wing.
+However, during the course of the ORACLES campaigns, the accuracy of the cloud probe measurements was uncertain due to the mounting location of instruments with respect to the aircraft wing.
+This probe measurement uncertainty made conducting analysis of the aerosol-cloud interaction process problematic.

 MOTIVATION